TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 # Supported ONNX Operations

 The current LLVM version of zkLLVM (`zkllcm-circifier`) is based on 16.0.0-rc4.
-Therefore we use onnx-mlir
+Therefore, we use ONNX-MLIR
 [at this commit](https://github.com/onnx/onnx-mlir/tree/a04f518c1b0b8e4971d554c399bb54efc00b81db)
-as it incorporated with this version of LLVM.
+as it incorporates with this version of LLVM.
 This section keeps track of the supported ONNX operations of the zkML frontend and its limitations.
-Keep in mind that we inherite all limitations from ONNX-MLIR as well.
+Keep in mind that we inherit all limitations from ONNX-MLIR as well.
 To inspect their limitations, click
 [this link](https://github.com/onnx/onnx-mlir/blob/a04f518c1b0b8e4971d554c399bb54efc00b81db/docs/SupportedONNXOps-cpu.md).